 Air Insulated Switchgear Substation, as the name suggests, utilizes primary substation equipment whose terminals are in the air.

 Consequently, large clearances are required between these terminals and earth and between terminals of different phases.
 As a result, the ‘air-insulated / open terminal’ substations occupy relatively large areas of land.

 2. Gas Insulated Substation

-The space-saving advantages of gas insulated/metal-clad equipment can be significant particularly for high voltage substations in large cities where space is difficult to obtain and land is very expensive.
+The space-saving advantages of gas-insulated/metal-clad equipment can be significant particularly for high voltage substations in large cities where space is difficult to obtain and the land is very expensive.